 If you’re not fully confident in your writing ability, the essay part of the college application can be daunting.
 However, just because you don’t think you’re a good writer it doesn’t mean you can’t craft a successful and interesting essay.
 Here are some things to keep in mind regarding how to write a good college application essay.

 Take Your Time

 There is time to write your essay.
-It doesn’t need to be the first aspect of your applications that you tackle.
+It doesn’t need to be the first aspect of the applications that you tackle.
 That doesn’t mean you should slack off.
 Instead, take this time to brainstorm ideas.
 What is important to you that also fits the guidelines of the application?
 What are you confident you can talk about?

 If you’re struggling to come up with anything, discuss your options with important people in your life.
 This could be a teacher, a coach, a friend, relatives, or someone else.
 They can help you go in the right direction.